 However, for Commercial Lighting schemes, not all lighting on a site will be used for the same amount of time so there could be many individual calculations required at a given site.
 Therefore for all Commercial Lighting Schemes, lifetime years should be based on approx. running hours.
 For sites with broadly continuous operations: Enter energy savings over a 9 year lifetime and for sites with up to 12 hours operations per day: Enter energy savings over a 20 year lifetime.
 Primary Bidders must provide the rationale of site mix entered.
-For schemes installing variable speed drives, compressors or other energy efficient technology, the measure lifetime entered into the scheme submission spreadsheet must be based on the manufacturer's declared lifetime (in hours) divided by the operational hours of the site.
+For schemes installing variable speed drives, compressors or other energy efficient technology, the measure lifetime entered into the scheme submission spreadsheet must be based on the manufacturer's declared lifetime (in hours) divided by the operational hours of the site, with a maximum accepted lifetime of 15 years.
 For example, a site operating for 8,000h per year receiving a variable speed drive with a rated lifetime of 100,000h would claim savings over a lifetime of 12.5 years (100,000 / 8,000).
 Again, Primary Bidders must be able to provide background and supporting documentation for lifetime years entered.
+Primary Bidders should contact the Programme Administrator in advance of scheme submission for further advice and guidance on lifetime years.